onaio/gisida/README.md

   to search the layers.
 The search box is not enabled and not displayed by default
 - `mapStateToUrl` **(Optional)** : Accepts a boolean value.
 Controls if selected layers should be pushed to the URL so as to build a shareable URL.
 This is enabled by default.
 Set to `false` if you do not want this behaviour
-- `layerSupersetLinks` **(Optional) (Premium)** : Uses the ONA superset API to access the data for a specific layer and loads it in an iframe.
+- `layerSupersetLinks` **(Optional, Gisida React Private)** : Uses the ONA superset API to access the data for a specific layer and loads it in an iframe.
 Applicable where a switch between Map View and Data View is configured.
-The key is the name of the layer, the superset API link as the value
+The key is the name of the layer, the superset API link as the value.
+More information at the [Map View and Data View Documentation](https://github.com/onaio/gisida-react-private/blob/master/docs/map-data-view.md)

   e.g